 I am nervous to speak with an adviser about struggling

-We highly encourage you to meet with an L&S College Adviser early if you are concerned about a class or classes, even if you feel you can recover your grade(s), so that you can go over your options and understand the timeline you have to make different decisions in a semester.
+We highly encourage you to meet with an L&S College Adviser early if you are concerned about a class or classes, even if you feel you can recover your grade(s), so that you can go over your options and understand the timeline you have to make various decisions in a semester.

 I have an urgent matter that is impacting my academics